Test Id : AAQP

 Plasma

 Not all patients with homocystinuria/homocystinemia will be detected by this assay.
-If there is a concern for homocystinemia, order HCYSP / Homocysteine, Total, Plasma in conjunction with this amino acids profile.
+For quantitation of total homocysteine, order CMMPP / Cobalamin, Methionine, and Methylmalonic Acid Pathways, Plasma or HCYSP / Homocysteine, Total, Plasma in conjunction with this amino acids profile.

 1. Patient's age is required.